brandon-gs/storymash-api/README.md

     - [ ] Allow delete the content for this chapter

 - [ ] Test what happend when a user is logged an the account is deleted

+# Pre MVP But not required

+- [ ] Write tests for all the story endpoints
+- [ ] Show on the client all the possible images to use in their stories and allow select one

 # After MVP